FabianSchuetze/NiryoOneGrasping/README.md

 --------------

-Clustering
+Centroid Estimation
 ----------
-The advantage of clustering is that (in contrast to the three other techniques presented) it allows grasping object without having a template of the object.
+The advantage of estimating the centroid of segmented object lies in its
-Whilst this provides more freedom, it also does not allow a full pose estimation of the object.
-IS THIS ACTUALLY CORRECT?
+flexibility: Whilst the other techniques presented require a template of the object, the centroid of a clustered object can be found for all kinds of objects.
+The disadvantage of the approach however is that the centroid represents only a point but no orientation.
+Thus objects without a pronounced yaw can be grasped well, but other objects are often not grapsed well.